 Blog

-How to improve lone worker safety for remote workers
+Improve lone worker safety for remote workers with software

-How to improve lone worker safety for remote workers
+Improve lone worker safety for remote workers with software

 Lone worker safety is a huge issue for employers that manage workers that operate by themselves or without direct supervision.
 And with statistics suggesting that almost 38.8 million working days are lost each year due to ill health and non-fatal workplace injuries, its never been more important to consider workplace safety.
 (Health and safety at work Summary statistics for Great Britain 2020 – Health and Safety Executive)